trinodb/trino.io/_posts/2023-04-05-announcing-trino-fest-2023.md

 ---

 Get ready to kick off your summer with Commander Bun Bun at Trino Fest 2023!
-This year's event is going virtual and will take place over two days, 14th and 15th of June.
-The focus of the event will be on Trino as a data lakehouse query engine, with discussions on new features and the ecosystem around Trino to support better data lakehouse management.
+This year's event is going virtual and will take place over two days, the 14th and 15th of June.
+The focus of the event will be on Trino as a data lakehouse query engine, with discussions on how new features and the ecosystem around Trino can support better data lakehouse management.

 Trino Fest 2023 is the new annual summer event dedicated to all things Trino.
 Building on the success of last year’s [Cinco de